Elin-Modding-Resources/Elin.Docs/articles/100_Mod Documentation/Custom Whatever Loader/EN/0_README.md

 `ZHTW` will use `CN` as fallback, while `EN` being the last fallback.
 CWL will use whatever is found as the last resort.

+## Shared Data

+Some data files do not require localization, so you only need to prepare one copy of that data file and place it in any language subfolder.
+For example, custom merchant stock files and custom religion offering multiplier files only need to be added once.

 ## Custom Sources

-Instead of calling **ModUtil.ImportExcel** on each xlsx worksheet manually, modders can now simply place the xlsx files within each language folder.
+Modders can now simply place the xlsx files within each language folder.
 CWL will import all the localized sources according to the sheet name that matches a SourceData or SourceLang.

 Note that it's the **sheet name**, not the file name!
 For example, this will import **SourceThing**, **SourceChara**, **LangGeneral** accordingly.